 There is what is called the “polypill,” which is basically a combination of blood pressure lowering and cholesterol-modifying drugs.

-Though this is effective once you already have these problems, prevention of metabolic syndrome in the first place through a healthy lifestyle seems to be the best way to go.
+Though this is effective once you already have these problems, the prevention of metabolic syndrome in the first place through a healthy lifestyle seems to be the best way to go.

 Best supplements for treating metabolic syndrome